yugabyte/yugabyte-db/README.md

 `pg_hint_plan` works for queries in PL/pgSQL scripts with some restrictions.

--   Hints affect only on the following kind of queires.
+-   Hints affect only on the following kind of queries.
     -   Queries that returns one row. (`SELECT`, `INSERT`, `UPDATE` and `DELETE`)
     -   Queries that returns multiple rows. (`RETURN QUERY`)
     -   Dynamic SQL statements. (`EXECUTE`)